 Small Pulley Table Light perfect for a desk or other small space.

-This inverted large wood pulley table light looks great with round Edison style bulbs.
+This inverted large wood pulley table light looks great with round Edison style bulbs (bulbs as shown are included).
 The on/off toggle switch is incorporated into the electrial hemp wrapped power cord.

 These vintage scientific calipers look to be putting the grip on the

 Edison style light bulb.
 The on/off switch is on the wooden base.
 Weight 3.4 pounds Height 13",

 All fans have been completely deconstructed and rewired with fun new features.